 Jason P. Chambers, associate professor of advertising, first became interested in history from his eighth grade teacher.
 Since then, he has dedicated his career to history, specifically on race and ethnicity and advertising.

 “[My teacher] was a wonderful storyteller and really brought history to life,” Chambers said.
 “As a result, I wanted to follow the example that he set and teach others the importance of history to the understanding of the modern world.”

-Chambers, along with Ann Reisner, associate professor of media and cinema studies, was just appointed by Dean Tracy Sulkin as inaugural College of Media Dean’s Fellows for the 2020-2021 academic year.
+Chambers and Ann Reisner, associate professor of media and cinema studies, were just appointed by Dean Tracy Sulkin as inaugural College of Media Dean’s Fellows for the 2020-2021 academic year.

-For this position, Chambers will serve as the college’s senior diversity officer and his projects will include leading initiatives to improve the college environment and create programs that will recruit and retain a diverse faculty, staff, and student body.
+In this position, Chambers will serve as the college’s senior diversity officer, and his projects will include leading initiatives to improve the college environment and create programs that will recruit and retain a diverse faculty, staff, and student body.
 He will also organize workshops and participate in college committees, including the Diversity Committee.

 “I think it’s outstanding.
 I think it’s a wonderful program for our college to have incorporated,” Chambers said.
 “It’s something that some of the larger colleges do, and so I think Dean Sulkin has really provided real leadership in giving us this opportunity to work in these areas of interest to add to what the college is able to do administratively.
 It’s a wonderful opportunity.”

 Specific projects will be developed this year.
 He said that he’s very excited for the opportunity to lead the college in these areas of strategic importance, which were identified in the college's strategic plan.